Overview

 This includes the redevelopment of Oxford Train Station, Oxpens and Osney Mead Industrial Estate.

-With more people using the area, in order to minimise congestion at existing routes in and out of the area, the Oxford Local Plan and West End Area SPD (Supplementary Planning Document) identified the need for better connections between areas, particularly east to west over the Thames.
+With more people using the area, and to minimise congestion at existing routes in and out of the area, the Oxford Local Plan and West End Area SPD (Supplementary Planning Document) identified the need for better connections between areas, particularly east to west over the Thames.

 Gasworks Rail Bridge and Gasworks Pipe Bridge